jiriteach/desktop-browser-interaction-sample-app/README.md

 5. JSON is de-serialized within the .NET Windows Form App into an object which can then be easily accessed.

 ## Credits
-- Scott Tansley & Jithen Singh
+- Jithen Singh

-## Copyright © 2019 - Eagle Technology Group Ltd
+## Copyright © 2024 - Eagle Technology Group Ltd